eclipse-sparkplug/sparkplug/tck/README.md

 # Eclipse™ Sparkplug™ TCK

-This is the Eclipse Sparkplug Test Compatibility Kit (TCK)
+This is the Eclipse Sparkplug Test Compatibility Kit (TCK).
+For Sparkplug certification requests, this TCK should be downloaded in binary form from [Eclipse downloads](https://]download.eclipse.org).
+This README is meant to be read as part of that package.

 ## Listing Requests for Compatible Products